What makes the entire world melt away, gives you butterflies in your stomach, and makes your heart giddy with desire? A kiss, of course!

 “I love kissing my boyfriend,” says Krysten Ritter

-.
+, tv actress and model.
 “It connects you.”
 Kissing is what bonds people together — or if you’re a bad kisser, it’s what makes people run in the other direction.
 “During a lip-lock, the brain releases dopamine, which is responsible for feelings of desire and bonding,” says Dr. Yael Varnado, founder of Get Checked 4 Life

 , a nonprofit organization that provides access to health services for at-risk communities.